Economic Benefits

 - The United States government has received $135 million for the federal offshore lease payment

-- Municipalities in the SouthCoast and Upper Cape regions will benefit from increased business activity, taxes, and other revenue
+- Municipalities in Massachusetts and Rhode Island will benefit from increased business activity, taxes, and other revenue sources